About me

 — Franz Kafka, Diary entry dated 23 March 1914

 Hey there.
-First things first, if you're looking for something formal and straight to the point to read, my CV is right over here.
-This is a much more artsy and personal description of myself.
-Not something I'd give in an interview, so to say.
+Before we start, if you're looking for something formal and straight to the point, my CV is right over here.
+This is not a serious description of myself, it's more like a piece of art or a friendly conversation.
+Not something I'd necessarily give in an interview, so to say.

 Still here?
 Neat.
 I like your spirit.
-I started this piece expecting that writing it would be more of a chore than challenge, but if the quote at the top of this page didn't give it away, I'm a little odd and more than a little artsy.
-It also just so happens that my specific brand of odd has a certain fascination with good prose, abstract and symbolic art and theatrics, so a normal description of myself was never really an option.
+I started this piece expecting it to be more of a chore than a challenge, but if the Kafka quote at the top of this page didn't give it away, I definitely have a tendency to embed art in unlikely places.
+It also just so happens that my specific brand of art has a certain fascination with good prose, symbolism and theatrics, so a normal description of myself was, I suppose, never truly an option.

 A bottom-up photograph of colorful buildings in a London corner, with a lit electric lamp in the foreground